TO THE BOARD OF DIRECTORS OF ENBEE TRADE AND FINANCE LIMITED

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 in the manner sorequired and give a true and fair view inconformity with the accounting principles generally accepted in India of the state of affairs of the Company as at 31stMarch2021 and profit and other comprehensive income changes in equity and its cash flows forthe year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid Standalone Financial Statements give theinformation required by the Companies Act 2013 (the "Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies(Indian AccountingStandards) Rules 2015 as amended ("IndAS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31stMarch2021 and profit and other comprehensive income changes in equity and its cash flows forthe year ended on that date.

 Basis for Opinion

 We conducted our audit of this Interim Standalone Financial Statementin accordance with the Standards on Auditing ("SAs") specified under Section143(10) of the Act.
 Our responsibilities under those Standards are further described inthe Auditor s Responsibilities for the Audit of the Interim Standalone Financial Statementsection of our report.
 We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India ("ICAI")together with the independence requirements that are relevant to our audit of the InterimStandalone Financial Statement under the provisions of the Act and the Rules thereunderand we have fulfilled our other ethical responsibilities in accordance with theserequirements and the ICAI s Code of Ethics.
 We believe that the audit evidence obtained byus is sufficient and appropriate to provide a basis for our audit opinion.

 Key audit matters